Prenatal Classes and Services

 Prepared Childbirth Class

-Please complete your classes by the 36th week of pregnancy.
+Please aim to complete your classes by the 36th week of pregnancy.
 You never know when your little one will choose to arrive!

 Breastfeeding: Part I Getting Started